moorcode/algorithms-and-data-structures/role-playing-game/README.md

 This will set the monster's attack to five times their level minus a random number between `0` and the player's `xp`.

 147. Log the value of `hit` to the console to use in debugging.

+148. Use the `return` keyword to return the value of `hit` at the end of the function.